 Global Cities are Coastal Cities Too: Paradox in Sustainability?

-Worldwide, most global cities are located in coastal zones, but a paradox of sustainability is especially striking for American global cities.
-This article examines such paradox drawn between globalization-induced development and coastal ecosystems.
-It focuses on two developmental components found principally in global cities: (1) the agglomeration of foreign waterborne commerce and global business services and (2) the accelerated activity and mobility habits of a global professional class.
-Despite formidable gaps in research, some anecdotal evidence suggests unique hazards exist for the coastal ecology as globalization pressures expand a global city’s urban footprint.
+Worldwide, most global cities are located in coastal zones, but the paradox of sustainability is especially striking for US global cities.
+This article examines such a paradox, drawn between globalization-induced development and coastal ecosystems.
+It focuses on two developmental components found principally in global cities: the agglomeration of foreign waterborne commerce and global business services; and, the accelerated activity and mobility habits of a global professional class.
+Despite formidable gaps in research, some anecdotal evidence suggests that unique hazards exist for the coastal ecology as globalization pressures expand a global city's urban fingerprint.